MooersLab/pymolsnips/README.md

 mkdir -p ~/.local/share/gtksourceview-3.0/language-specs
 ```

-The snippets are stored in a single file called `pymol.xml`.
+The snippets are stored in a file called `pymol.xml`.
 This file is stored in the home directory in a hidden folder called `.config`.
 The full path is `~.config/gedit/snippets/pymol.xml`.

-This file is stored in the home directory in a hidden folder called `.config`.
-The full path is `~/.config/gedit/snippets/pymol.xml`.

 You may need to create this directory.

 To do this:
 ```bash
 $ mkdir ~/.config/gedit/snippets/pymol.xml